mmiles2012/Golf-League/README.md

 ## Deprecated: Frontend Points/Tie Calculation

 Previous versions of this project included frontend logic for calculating points, positions, and tie-breaking.
 This logic has been fully removed.
 All related helpers and tests have been deprecated or deleted.
 If you find references to frontend calculation, they are no longer in use.

+## UI Table Layouts & Responsiveness

+- All leaderboard and results tables now use only Tailwind CSS utility classes for layout, sticky headers, column widths, and responsive design.
+- All custom CSS for tables and wrappers has been removed from `index.css`.
+- Horizontal scrolling is enforced for tables on narrow screens, with a floating scrollbar for accessibility.
+- Table formatting and spacing is consistent between Net and Gross views, and no visual overlap occurs on any device.
+- Sticky headers and sticky first columns are implemented using Tailwind classes.